ale-mendez/ESPNN/README.md

 You can use the ESPNN package [remotely](#run-ESPNN-online) or [locally](#install-espnn).
 Find below all the usage options available.

-If you have problems installing the package or notice troubling features in the stopping power model, make sure to post an [issue](https://github.com/ale-mendez/ESPNN/issues) or send us and email[^2].
+If you encounter problems installing the package or notice troubling features in the stopping power model, make sure to post an [issue](https://github.com/ale-mendez/ESPNN/issues) or send us an email[^2].

 ## Run ESPNN online

-The ESPNN package can be used remotely in the <a href="https://hub.ovh2.mybinder.org/user/ale-mendez-espnn-tiiyobkb/doc/tree/workflow/prediction.ipynb" target="_blank">Binder</a> platform.
+The ESPNN package can be used remotely in the <a href="https://mybinder.org/v2/gh/ale-mendez/ESPNN/master?urlpath=%2Fdoc%2Ftree%2F%2Fworkflow%2Fprediction.ipynb" target="_blank">Binder</a> platform.
 There, you'll find a Jupyter notebook with a quick tutorial on how to use the ESPNN.
-You can also make a copy of the notebook to your own personal Drive and compute the stopping power of any projectile-target combination.
+You can compute the stopping power of any projectile-target combination in that Jupyter notebook.
+The stopping power results are saved in plain text files and can be downloaded by clicking on the file icon in the vertical left menu. *Make sure to download them as they will be lost once the tab is closed.*

 ## Install ESPNN

-To use the ESPNN in your computer, first you'll need to install it.
-ESPNN is currently restricted to python 3.7 and 3.8.
-We recommend using a python virtual environment to this end (for example, see <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">anaconda</a> or <a href="https://virtualenv.pypa.io/en/stable/installation.html" target="_blank">virtualenv</a>).
-If you are not familiar with virtual environments and would like to rapidly start using python, follow the <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">anaconda</a> indications according to your operating system:
+To use the ESPNN on your computer, first, you'll need to install it.
+ESPNN is currently restricted to Python 3.7 and 3.8.
+We recommend using a Python virtual environment to this end (for example, see <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">anaconda</a> or <a href="https://virtualenv.pypa.io/en/stable/installation.html" target="_blank">virtualenv</a>).
+If you are not familiar with virtual environments and would like to rapidly start using Python, follow the <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">Anaconda</a> instructions according to your operating system:

 - <a href="https://docs.anaconda.com/anaconda/install/linux/" target="_blank">Install anaconda in Linux</a>
 - <a href="https://docs.anaconda.com/anaconda/install/windows/" target="_blank">Install anaconda in Windows</a>